 Bill had come to see me because he had heard about me through a mutual friend.
 At this point he looked like a broken man.
 Despite all of his success off the golf course, poor ole' Bill was shattered.

 I know how you feel

 "Yes.
 And what you're going through is quite normal.
 In fact, you are not alone.
 Over the years I've talked to thousands of golfers from all over the world, and many of them were just like you.

 "Really?", he said.

 "Yep.
 And in fact, what I've found is that those who are most talented and try the hardest oftentimes struggle with their putting the most", I said

-The #1 thing that proves whether or not you're able to putt decently
+The #1 drill that proves whether or not you're able to putt better

 Bill relaxed a little.
 His jaw loosened and it appeared that he let go of some tension with a deep breath.

 "I have been doing this coaching stuff for over 20 years now.
 And when it comes to putting, there's an exercise I like to do that will prove to me (and you) in a matter of seconds, if you're capable of putting anywhere near your potential"